 In September 2013 we visited Islay – the beautiful Scottish island in the Southern Hebrides with a long proud history as the home of peated whisky.
 For any peathead this is an essential pilgrimage to undertake.
 For one of us it was the second visit and for none of us will it be the last.

-We spent a week there and did many things; visited a lot of distilleries (all of them except Bunnahabhain), drank a lot of whiskies, and met a lot of locals and other whisky pilgrims at the Ardview Inn in Port Ellen.
+We spent a week there and did many things; visited a lot of distilleries (made it to all of them except Bunnahabhain), drank a lot of whiskies, and met a lot of locals and other whisky pilgrims at the Ardview Inn in Port Ellen.

 It is impossible to pick one highlight of the trip, but one of them was surely the Thursday afternoon warehouse tasting at the “progressive hebridean distillers” of Bruichladdich Distillery.